jasoncpatton/scitokens-credmon/README.md

     This tells HTCondor to start the CredD and CredMon when HTCondor starts.

-3. On HTCondor execute hosts, you may choose to install the HTCondor Scitokens CredMon Python package and follow the same steps above, or you may manually add the following to the HTCondor configuration:
+3. On HTCondor execute hosts, add the following to the HTCondor
+configuration:
     ```
     DAEMON_LIST = $(DAEMON_LIST), CREDD
     SEC_CREDENTIAL_DIRECTORY = /var/lib/condor/credentials